-\subsection{Permission Boundaries ($\mathit{Perm}$)}
+\subsubsection{Permission Boundaries ($\mathit{Perm}$)}

-The permission dimension declares the access rights the module requires from the runtime's governance framework: \begin{itemize}[leftmargin=*] \item \textbf{Physical permissions:} zones the robot may enter, proximity limits to humans, force limits. \item \textbf{Data permissions:} access to sensor streams, maps, object databases, or user data. \item \textbf{Network permissions:} access to cloud services, model endpoints, or external APIs. \item \textbf{Operational permissions:} authorization for irreversible actions, high-force operations, or safety-critical maneuvers. \item \textbf{Audit requirements:} mandatory logging, traceability, or review obligations. \end{itemize} Permission boundaries answer: \emph{What is this module authorized to do, and what must the governance layer grant before activation?}
+The permission dimension declares the access rights the module requires from the runtime's governance framework.
+Conceptually it descends from capability-based protection systems~\citep{levy1984capability}, in which an access right is an unforgeable token granted to a subject; the embodied setting extends this with physical and operational rights that have no analogue in conventional capability systems.
+It covers physical permissions (zones the robot may enter, proximity limits to humans, force limits), data permissions (access to sensor streams, maps, object databases, or user data), network permissions (cloud services, model endpoints, external APIs), operational permissions (irreversible actions, high-force operations, safety-critical maneuvers), and audit requirements (mandatory logging, traceability, review obligations).
+Permission boundaries answer: \emph{What is this module authorized to do, and what must the governance layer grant before activation?}

-\subsection{Recovery Semantics ($\mathit{Rec}$)}
+\subsubsection{Recovery Semantics ($\mathit{Rec}$)}

-The recovery dimension defines the module's failure handling contract: \begin{itemize}[leftmargin=*] \item \textbf{Failure taxonomy:} enumerated failure modes with severity classifications (transient, degraded, critical, fatal). \item \textbf{Rollback specification:} which state transitions can be reversed, and to what safe state the system returns upon failure. \item \textbf{Retry policy:} conditions for retry, maximum attempts, and parameter changes between retries. \item \textbf{Safe-stop action:} immediate physical safety behavior upon unrecoverable failure. \item \textbf{Escalation conditions:} when the module must yield control to a human operator, a supervisory module, or an emergency stop. \item \textbf{Composition recovery contract:} how the module's recovery behavior interacts with upstream and downstream modules. \end{itemize} Formal specification and verification of autonomous robotic systems, including recovery behaviors, has been surveyed by Luckcuck et al.~\cite{luckcuck2019}; our approach complements such methods by encoding recovery expectations declaratively within the module interface.
+The recovery dimension defines the module's failure-handling contract: an enumerated failure taxonomy with severity classifications (transient, degraded, critical, fatal); a rollback specification indicating which transitions can be reversed and which safe state the system returns to; a retry policy (conditions, maximum attempts, parameter changes between retries); a safe-stop action for unrecoverable failure; escalation conditions that hand control to a human operator, a supervisory module, or an emergency stop; and a composition recovery contract describing how the module's recovery interacts with upstream and downstream modules.
+Formal specification and verification of autonomous robotic systems, including recovery behaviors, has been surveyed by Luckcuck et al.~\citep{luckcuck2019}; our approach complements such methods by encoding recovery expectations declaratively within the module interface.
 Recovery semantics answer: \emph{How does this module fail, and what can the system rely on when it does?}

-\subsection{Version Compatibility ($\mathit{Ver}$)}
+\subsubsection{Version Compatibility ($\mathit{Ver}$)}